The Skinny On Cutting Costs

 - check for coupons online

-While it’s wise to save money on eating out whenever you can, it’s okay to eat at a nice restaurant once in awhile.
-Living frugally doesn’t mean being CHEAP, but it does mean being smart with your money.
+While it’s wise to save money eating out whenever you can, it’s okay to eat at a nice restaurant once in awhile.
+Living frugally doesn’t mean being CHEAP, but it does mean being wise with your money.
 Decide for you and your family what is best financially regarding how often and where you eat out.